rocketsofawesome/newgistics-ruby/README.md

 You can use the `where` method to specify the parameters of the Search.
 Parameter keys will be automatically camelized when sent to Newgistics, for a full list of the available parameters refer to the Newgistics API documentation.

-`Newgistics::Shipment.where(XXX).all` will return a list of `Newgistics::Shipment` elements if the request is successful.
+`Newgistics::Shipment.where(conditions).all` will return a list of `Newgistics::Shipment` elements if the request is successful.
 Otherwise it will raise a `Newgistics::QueryError`.

 ## Development